Soumo31428/ResumeAnalyzer/README.md

 2. **Analyze Your Resume**
    - **ATS Compatibility**: Ensure your resume meets recruiter expectations.
    - **Keyword Insights**: Find and fill gaps in your content.
    - **Skills Gap Analysis**: Discover key skills missing for your target role.

-3. **Build a Stunning Resume**
-   - Select from **4 unique templates** and customize sections like skills, achievements, or hobbies.

-4. **Download & Apply**
-   - Export your resume in **PDF** format, ready for submission.
-This project has evolved with significant enhancements to its resume analysis capabilities:

 Follow these steps to run Smart Resume AI: